LUZERNE COUNTY SHERIFF'S DEPARTMENT

-It is recommended that interested parties should consult with an attorney prior to participating in a Sheriff's Sale.
+- It is recommended that interested parties consult with an attorney prior to participating in a Sheriff's Sale.

 NOTICE OF SALES

-A listing the properties being sold can be obtained on the Sheriff's Office website. (see below)
+- A listing of the properties being sold can be obtained on the Sheriff's Office website.

 ACCESS TO PROPERTIES FOR SALE

 - The Sheriff’s Office does not have access to properties listed for sale.